learn-co-curriculum/dsc-recursive-functions/README.md

 ## Depth Vs. Breadth First Traversals

 Another important concept to touch upon and address at this point is the difference between depth and breadth first search trees.
 The above example demonstrates depth first approach; when mysum hit the second item which was a nested list, it continued all the way down the rabbit hole before moving on.
-A depth first search would be if the function processed everything at the first level, putting nested lists on hold till later.
+A breadth first search would be if the function processed everything at the first level, putting nested lists on hold till later.
 Here's the same function rewritten as a breadth first traversal:

 ```python